 When a real estate brokerage represents a seller, it must do what is best for the seller.
-A written contract, called a listing agreement, creates an agency relationship between the seller and the brokerage and establishes seller representation.
+A written contract, called a listing agreement, creates an agency relationship between the seller and the brokerage and establishes seller representation as their realtor in Ottawa.
 It also explains services the brokerage will provide, establishes a fee arrangement for the Realtor’s services and specifies what obligations a seller may have.
 A seller’s agent must tell the seller anything known about a buyer.
 For instance, if a seller’s agent knows a buyer is willing to offer more for a property, that information must be shared with the seller.
 Confidences a seller shares with a seller’s agent must be kept confidential from potential buyers and others.

 Although confidential information about the seller cannot be discussed, a buyer working with a seller’s agent can expect fair and honest services from the seller’s agent and disclosure of pertinent information about the property.

 A real estate brokerage representing a buyer must do what is best for the buyer.